GavinButts/CMSI5998/final/README.md

 #### NewsLlama

-> This folder contains the tokenizer, models weights
+> This folder contains the tokenizer, models weights, and all other important contents.
+Due to the file size, large portions are uploaded to google drive.
+Please find ***README.md*** inside the folder.